omgitsmoe/SciMarkdown/test_complete.md

    - Unordered sub-list.
 1. Actual numbers don't matter, just that it's a number continue
-   %% since SciMarkdown enforces exactly one space after a list item starter
+   %% remember that SciMarkdown enforces at least one space after a list item starter
-   %% the line below will only continue if it also is on the same column
+   %% but beyond that it can be arbitrarily aligned, so the line below will only continue
-   %% exactly one space after the list item starter!
+   %% if it also is on the same column as the first non-whitespace character
    12. But the first number of an ordered list determines the start number!
           Line continues
    123. Should be 13.
           Line continues
    34659.
 Should be 14.
 4. And another item.